-Dr. was mediated by, City and Destiny The eighth, and the concluding session of the conference, Sergey Kravtsov.
+The eighth, and the concluding session of the conference, City and Destiny, was mediated by Dr. Sergey Kravtsov.

-, a musician and an independent researcher from Jerusalem, delivered a Mrs. Hanna Palmon "Natan Hermelin (1878-1941) and Arthur Hermelin (1901-42), Jewish Musicians in lecture
+Mrs. Hanna Palmon, a musician and an independent researcher from Jerusalem, delivered a lecture "Natan Hermelin (1878-1941) and Arthur Hermelin (1901-42), Jewish Musicians in